-Since pay can vary greatly based on location or line of work, there’s no one answer to the question, “What is a good entry level salary?”
+Starting salaries can vary greatly based on location or line of work, so there’s no one answer to the question, “What is a good entry level salary?”
 The size of the paycheck will differ based on where someone lives, the industry they work in, the hiring institution or company, and other hard-to-tabulate variables.

-So, how might a job seeker figure out a good entry level salary before sitting down with the new boss or an HR representative to talk pay?
-Here are some helpful resources to get a handle on entry level rates across the US, including tips for negotiating compensation:
+So, how might a job seeker figure out a good entry level salary before sitting down with the new boss or an HR representative to discuss pay?
+Here are some helpful resources to get a handle on entry level rates across the U.S., including tips for negotiating compensation.

 Entry level salary information changes on a regular basis, but many job-focused websites offer insights into the going rates.
-For instance, ZipRecruiter, a well-known American employment marketplace, lists the average U.S. entry level salary by state , which ranges, at the time of this writing, from $12.61 per hour or $26,219 per year in North Carolina to $17.09 per hour or $35,750 per year in New York.
+For instance, ZipRecruiter, a well-known American employment marketplace, lists the average U.S. entry level salary by state.
+In summer 2023, wages in North Carolina are $13.44 per hour or $27,956 per year, whereas New York pays $16.79 per hour or $34,933 per year, on average.

 Researching a Good Entry Level Salary